-- nonclinical laboratory and animal tests that must be conducted in accordance with good laboratory practices, or GLPs; - submission of an IND, which must become effective before clinical trials may begin; - approval by an independent institutional review board, or IRB, for each clinical site or centrally before each trial may be initiated; - adequate and well-controlled human clinical trials to establish the safety and efficacy of the proposed product candidate for its intended use, performed in accordance with good clinical practices, or GCPs; - submission to the FDA of an NDA; - satisfactory completion of an FDA advisory committee review, if applicable; - pre-approval inspection of manufacturing facilities and selected clinical investigators for their compliance with current good manufacturing practices, or cGMP and GCPs; and - FDA approval of an NDA to permit commercial marketing for particular indications for use.
+- · nonclinical laboratory and animal tests that must be conducted in accordance with good laboratory practices ("GLPs"); - submission of an IND, which must become effective before clinical trials may begin; - · approval by an independent institutional review board ("IRB"), for each clinical site or centrally before each trial may be initiated; - adequate and well-controlled human clinical trials to establish the safety and efficacy of the proposed product candidate for its intended use, performed in accordance with good clinical practices ("GCPs"); - · submission to the FDA of an NDA; - satisfactory completion of an FDA advisory committee review, if applicable; - pre-approval inspection of manufacturing facilities and selected clinical investigators for their compliance with current good manufacturing practices ("cGMP") and GCPs; and - FDA approval of an NDA to permit commercial marketing for particular indications for use.

 The testing and approval process require substantial time, effort and financial resources.
 Nonclinical studies include laboratory evaluation of drug substance chemistry, pharmacology, toxicity and drug product formulation, as well as animal studies to assess potential safety and efficacy.
 Prior to commencing the first clinical trial with a product candidate, we must submit the results of the nonclinical tests and nonclinical literature, together with manufacturing information, analytical data and any available clinical data or literature, among other things, to the FDA as part of an IND.
 Some nonclinical studies may continue even after the IND is submitted.
 The IND automatically becomes effective 30 days after receipt by the FDA, unless the FDA, within the 30-day time period, raises safety concerns or questions about the conduct of the clinical trial by imposing a clinical hold.
 In such a case, the IND sponsor and the FDA must resolve any outstanding concerns before the clinical trial can begin.
 Submission of an IND may not result in FDA authorization to commence a clinical trial.
 A separate submission to the existing IND must be made for each successive clinical trial conducted during product development, as well as amendments to previously submitted clinical trials.
-Further, an independent IRB for each study site proposing to conduct the clinical trial must review and approve the plan for any clinical trial, its informed consent form and other communications to study subjects before the clinical trial commences at that site.
-The IRB must continue to oversee the clinical trial while it is being conducted, including any changes to the study plans.
-Regulatory authorities, an IRB or the sponsor may suspend or discontinue a clinical trial at any time on various grounds, including a finding that the subjects are being exposed to an unacceptable health risk, the clinical trial is not being conducted in accordance with the FDA's or the IRB's requirements, if the drug has been associated with unexpected serious harm to subjects, or based on evolving business objectives or competitive climate.
-Some studies also include a data safety monitoring board, which receives special access to unblinded data during the clinical trial and may advise us to halt the clinical trial if it determines that there is an unacceptable safety risk for subjects or other grounds, such as no demonstration of efficacy.
+Further, an independent IRB for each study site proposing to conduct the clinical trial must review and approve the plan for any clinical trial is informed consent form and other communications to study subjects before the clinical trial commences at that site.
+The IRB must continue a clinical trial while it is being conducted, including any changes to the study plans.
+Regulatory authorities, an IRB or the sponsor may suspend or discontinue a clinical trial at any time on various grounds, including a finding that the subjects are being exposed to an unacceptable health risk, the clinical trial is not being conducted in accordance with the FDA's or the IRB's requirements, if the drug has been associated with unexpected serious harm to subjects, or